HBRS-MAAS/ws18-project-right-brothers/README.md

 It will automatically get the dependencies and start JADE with the configured agents.

+In case you want to clean you workspace run

+    gradle clean

 ### Running from different machines

 #### Main Container